+Dear Thomas Edison,

+and not

-Dear Thomas Edison, and not Dear Mr Edison,
+Dear Mr Edison,

-1.2.2 Inclusive language
+1.2.3 Disability-inclusive language

 When writing about disability, avoid defining people by a shared impairment: "blind people" or "disabled people", rather than "the blind" or "the disabled".
-Use positive language: "wheelchair users" instead of "confined to a wheelchair" or "wheelchair-bound" etc. You can consult the UK Office for Disability Issues' guidance on inclusive language or the British Council guide to promoting disability equality, which advises that "disabled people" is most common in the UK although some prefer "people with disabilities".
+Use positive language: "wheelchair users" instead of "confined to a wheelchair" or "wheelchair-bound" etc. Contact ETH Diversity if you have further questions about disability inclusive language.
+The UK Office for Disability Issues' guidance on inclusive language and the British Council guide to promoting disability equality are other useful sources of reference, the latter of which advises that "disabled people" is most common in the UK although some prefer "people with disabilities".

-1.2.3 ETH-specific inclusive terminology
+1.2.4 ETH-specific disability-inclusive terminology

-In autumn 2020, the Executive Board gave the green light to the implementation of the barrier-free project.
-Barrier-free means that a building, facilities and a path of travel can be approached, entered, and used by persons with physical or sensory disabilities, including those in a wheelchair.
-A related term is accessible, which refers to the degree to which the environment, products and services are accessible to people with disabilities.
+In autumn 2020, the Executive Board gave the green light to the implementation of the Barrier-Free at ETH Zurich project.
+Barrier-free means that a building, facilities and a path of travel can be approached, entered and used by persons with physical or sensory disabilities, including those in a wheelchair.
+Another, very common term for barrier-free is accessible, which refers to the degree to which the environment, products and services are accessible to people with disabilities.
 Examples of the use of barrier-free and accessible:

-barrier-free environment, barrier-free design, barrier-free access; accessible content, accessible events, accessible lift (for disabled users), accessible public toilet facilities (wheelchair accessible), accessible entry (wheelchair accessible).
+barrier-free infrastructure, barrier-free design, barrier-free access; accessible content, accessible events, accessible lift (for disabled users), accessible public toilet facilities (wheelchair accessible), accessible entry (wheelchair accessible).